wp-plugins/hide-and-catch-email/readme.txt

 1. Upload the `hide-and-catch-email` directory to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings/hide-and-catch-email to edit your settings.

 == Frequently Asked Questions ==